Skip to main content

 For non-regulated professions, pursuant to the Code of Labour of 26 June 1974 (as subsequently amended) (Ustawa – Kodeks Pracy z 26 czerwca 1974 r. (z późn. zm.)), a decision to recognise a foreign professional qualification is taken by the employer.
 The employer may require confirmation of the equivalence of a foreign qualification (see Academic recognition above).

-Regulated professions in Poland include the so-called sectoral professions (doctor, dentist, pharmacist, nurse, midwife, veterinary surgeon and architect) and professions such as lawyer and teacher (working in the school education sector).
+Regulated professions in Poland include the so-called sectoral professions (doctor, dentist, pharmacist, nurse, midwife, veterinary surgeon and architect) and professions such as lawyer and schoolteacher.
+A full list of professions which are regulated in Poland is available in the EU Regulated Professions Database

 Qualifications in regulated professions obtained in EU member states, member states of the European Free Trade Association (EFTA) – signatories of the European Economic Area (EEA) agreement, and Switzerland are recognised in Poland in accordance with the Act of 22 December 2015 on the rules for the recognition of professional qualifications acquired in Member States of the European Union (as subsequently amended) (Ustawa z 22 grudnia 2015 r. o zasadach uznawania kwalifikacji zawodowych nabytych w państwach członkowskich Unii Europejskiej (z późn. zm.)), and Acts of Parliament on the sectoral professions and the provision of services by foreign lawyers.
 The legislation is based on EU directives 2005/36/EC and 2013/55/EU.

-Since higher education programmes for the sectoral professions are based on the EU legislation, qualifications may be automatically recognised if the applicant submits supporting documents (a diploma or certificate) to the competent Polish body.
+Since higher education programmes for the sectoral professions are based on the EU legislation, a qualification may be automatically recognised if the applicant submits supporting documents (a diploma or certificate) to the competent Polish body.

 For qualifications obtained in other countries, holders should first apply for the academic recognition of a qualification (diploma / degree) (see above), and, subsequently, for an authorisation to practise a given profession in accordance with the legislation applicable to a given profession.